royrga/Cheat_sheets/Git.md

 - `git reset <file>`: Unstage a file
 - `git checkout -- <file>`: Discard changes in a file
 - `git revert <commit>`: Revert a commit by creating a new commit

+## Recommended Workflow

+1. Create and checkout a new branch (do this before start working on code changes):
+` git checkout -b new_branch_name `

+2. Once you have code changes that you want add to a commit:
+` git add .`  To add all files with changes